zorbyte/TrackWeave/README.md

 ### Incorrectly configured edges

-Say we have tx1 with `Edge-Tail: foo` and `Edge-Head: bar` and tx2 was added after tx1 with `Edge-Tail: bar` and `Edge-Head: foo`.
+Say we have tx1 with `Tail-Node: foo` and `Head-Node: bar` and tx2 was added after tx1 with `Tail-Node: bar` and `Head-Node: foo`.
 This situation would cause an infinite loop, and such behaviour is only supported in branches although without the deadlocking behaviour.
-As such, unix time stamps sourced from the `Created-At` tag are employed to ensure that transactions that are added in the future do not match their `Edge-Head` to an older `Edge-Tail`.
+As such, unix time stamps sourced from the `Created-At` tag are employed to ensure that transactions that are added in the future do not match their `Head-Node` to an older `Tail-Node`.

 ## Todo List